+Nut vs. bolt is a common matchup among engineers.
 Engineers design joints to withstand a certain amount of clamp load, but clamp load is not easy to measure when assembling a joint, so torque is specified.
 The assembler knows they have a “good” joint when the proper torque is achieved, indicated by an audible click of the wrench, or a green light.

 Now consider what happens if too much torque is applied, and the joint starts to yield.
 If the bolt is the weaker joint member, it will begin to stretch, necking down in the threaded portion, eventually breaking before it ever reaches the prescribed torque.
-In this case, the assembler stops his work and raises a red flag – something is wrong and the problem is addressed.
+In this case, the assembler stops his work and raises a red flag – something is wrong, and the problem is addressed.

 In some instances, we may achieve the click or green light, indicating that we have a “good” joint and the assembler moves on to the next job, not realizing that yielding has occurred.
-Once the product is put to use, the service loads may be enough to cause a catastrophic failure of the already compromised joint.
+Once the product is used, the service loads may be enough to cause a catastrophic failure of the already compromised joint.

 Check out our thread engagement length calculator on www.bossard.com to make sure that your joints are designed properly.Nut vs. Bolt: Which One Is Stronger? by Bossard